Pukkelpop storm: Belgian festival deaths reach five

 Dr Pascal Vranckx, of the Jessa Hospital in Hasselt, added: "There are still three patients in critical condition fighting for their lives."

-Festival organiser Chokri Mahassine said in a statement: "Pukkelpop is in deep mourning."'End of the world'
+Festival organiser Chokri Mahassine said in a statement: "Pukkelpop is in deep mourning."

 About 60,000 people were believed to be at the event, one of Europe's largest outdoor festivals, when the storm hit.
 Headline acts this year were set to include Eminem, the Foo Fighters and the Ting Tings.